KiralyCraft/callrecorder-axet/README.md

 Original source: https://gitlab.com/axet/android-call-recorder

 ## Future updates
- - Download the APK from a repo, such as F-Droid's.
+ - Download the APK from a repo, such as F-Droid's, to prevent embedding it into the module.
 ## Changelog
 #### v1.0
  - Initial release